ZJW-92/Linear_Regression_RED/README.md

 #### Conclusion :

+Relationship between different lifecycles and purchasing amount:
 - 1. Lifecycle C, in which the users registered within 2 years are the most.

 - 2. Lifecycle A, in which the users registered within 6 months, has most average purchasing amount, reachs 433.8, second one is lifecylce C, which is registered within 2 years, reaches 396.8, the least is lifecycle B, which is registered within 1 year, reaches 381.3.
 - 3. Lifecycle C has most puchasing amount in total, second one is lifecylce B, the last one is lifecycle A.

 - 4. Most of total purchasing amount is created by lifecycle C.

+Relationship between gender and purchasing amount:

+- 1. There are more male users than female users.
+- 2. Purchasing amount by male users are little higher than female users.

+- 3. Male users contribute most part of total puchasing amount.

+Relationship between users' last month puchasing and purchasing amount:

+Conclusion:
+- 1. Most users do not make orders during the last month.
+- 2. The average of purchasing amount among users that have engaged during last month is larger.
+The purchasing amount reaches 569.7 while the amount of users that do not engaged is 369.8.
+- 3. Most of total purchasing amount is contributed by the users that do not engaged in the past month.